 I will share a little trick that I do with every one of my pre-operative facelift patients in consultation.
 To show what you will look like with a very well done (and natural) facelift, lay on your back and look at yourself in a handheld mirror.
 Impressive, right?
 This allows gravity to show you where everything should be.

 “One of the last great Hollywood taboos is admitting to having work done.
 Whether it’s just a little jab of Botox or a more severe cosmetic procedure like breast implants or a face lift, stars have long since been going under the needle and the knife in complete denial.
 But times are changing, and a handful of brave celebrities are opening up about their experiences — both good and bad — with plastic surgery and cosmetic injectables.”
 Harper’s Bazaar

 Non-Surgical Treatments Have Evolved

-My point is that there are excellent plastic surgeons that perform surgeries and injections that rejuvenate and improve, without making you look ridiculous and “overdone”.
-My patients obviously want to look different (ie. better) but they don’t want people to know exactly what they had done.
-They want someone to ask if they got their hair colored or lost weight, when the truth is that they had their eyes or face done.
+My point is that there are excellent plastic surgeons who perform surgeries and injections that rejuvenate and improve, without making you look ridiculous and “overdone”.
+My patients obviously want to look different (i.e. better), but they don’t want people to know exactly what they had done.
+They want someone to ask if they got their hair colored or lost weight, when the truth is they had their eyes or face done.

-If you are interested in seeing before and after photos of plastic surgery procedures performed by me, visit his photo gallery, or contact my office to schedule a consultation.
+If you are interested in seeing before and after photos of plastic surgery procedures performed by me, visit our photo gallery, or contact our office to schedule a consultation.
 We also offer fly in to New York City packages on our website.